-Walking is the easiest low-impact exercise.
+Walking is the easiest low-impact exercise for seniors.
 It’s free, you can do it anywhere, and it can be as social as you want.
 Going out for a walk is not only good for your body, but for your mental health as well.
 This is especially true when you take your walk outdoors, near nature.

 Just a quick reminder: If this is the first time in a long time that you’re going walking, and you think those old Nikes still have a few miles left in them, do consider picking up a new pair.
 Your muscles’ and bones’ needs change over time.
 Trust me, you’re not gonna want to stick to your new walking routine if your shoes lack proper support.
 (You should also talk to your doctor before starting a new exercise program, especially if you have health problems.)

-Swimming is another low-impact physical activity that is usually free or dirt cheap, and also offers great benefits for mental health.
+Swimming is another low-impact exercise for seniors, is usually free or dirt cheap, and offers great benefits for mental health.
 Since you’re mostly floating, your joints can take a break, but all your muscles are still engaged.
 Water adds resistance to every movement underwater, which helps add a cardiovascular and strength training element to a very fun activity.

 Have you ever heard of water aerobics and those Zumba classes in swimming pools?
 Those sound fun!